hytechclub/web-103/Callbacks/Challenges.md

 Currently, it is only possible to stop a track completely.
 If a song is stopped, it will start over when it is played again (instead of picking up where it left off).
 Add the ability to _pause_ a track instead of stopping it completely.

 ## SUPER CHALLENGE: Reordering
 Add the ability for a visitor to the site to reorder the playlist to their liking.
+This challenge will be quite difficult.